nextflow-io/nf-co2footprint/docs/usage/parameters.md

 You can find the available data [here](https://github.com/nextflow-io/nf-co2footprint/blob/1.0.0-beta/plugins/nf-co2footprint/src/resources/CI_aggregated.v2.2.csv).
 Mutually exclusive with the `ci` parameter.
 Default: `null`.
-- `pue`: power usage effectiveness, efficiency coefficient of the data centre.
+- `pue`: Power usage effectiveness, efficiency coefficient of the data centre.
+For local cluster you can usually find out your specific PUE at the system administrators or system managers.
+Also the current [yearly worldwide average](https://www.statista.com/statistics/1229367/data-center-average-annual-pue-worldwide/) could be used.
 Default: 1.67.
 - `powerdrawMem`: power draw from memory.
 Default: 0.3725.